 - an increase in the propensity for persons of most ages to live alone, and

-- a decrease in the proportion of children and an increase in the number of sole parent families, resulting in smaller families with children.
+- a decrease in the average number of children in families and an increase in the number of sole parent families.

 Why is the population ageing?